Chava-Sai/Boston-Bus-Equity-CS506-Final-Project/README.md

 ---

 ## Project Description
 This project looks at MBTA bus service performance and equity across Boston.
 We use ridership and reliability data to study trends in passenger demand, travel times, wait times, and delays.
 The analysis also examines whether service differences affect communities differently, considering factors like race, income, and age.
-By comparing patterns before and after the pandemic and across key bus routes, we aim to highlight both improvements and disparities in service.
+We aim to highlight improvements and disparities in MBTA service by comparing the patterns before and after the pandemic and across key bus routes.

 ---